The Rubrics: Construction and design

 Originally part of a quadrangle of similar buildings, it is the only remaining building of the college's original Library Square.
 Those since demolished include Rotten Row, which was replaced by the Graduates Memorial Building, and another residential block which stood at the west end of the square, where the Campanile stands today.
 To the south is the Old Library of the college, having been begun in 1712.
 Constructed almost entirely from brick, with tall hexagonal chimneys, the buildings were designed as residences for the students of Trinity College.

 In 1840, three bays were removed from either end of the building.
-Later renovation was made in 1894, by Robert John Stirling, who added a new brick facing and curvilinear Dutch gables.
+Later renovation was made in 1894, by Robert John Stirling, who added an additional storey and a new brick facade and curvilinear Dutch gables.

 Murder of Edward Ford (1734)

 The Rubrics is heavily associated with the infamous shooting and death of Edward Ford, then Fellow of the College, and son of the Archdeacon of Derry at number 25 of the building on 7 March 1734.
 He was strongly disliked by the undergraduate body, as he had a tendency to interfere with student matters.

 On that particular evening, a boisterous group of students entered Front Gate, beating the porter stationed there, for which they earned a strong scolding from Ford.
-Subsequently they went to their rooms to plot, after which they made their way to the college's New Square (known then as the Playground) after midnight to break Ford's windows.
+Subsequently, they went to their rooms to plot, after which they made their way to the college's New Square (known then as the Playground) after midnight to break Ford's windows.
 However Ford responded with a pistol and shot at the group, injuring one, and then ordered two undergraduates to summon a porter.

 The students outside dispersed, returned to their rooms, acquired arms of their own, and returned to the Rubrics.
 A Scholar had urged Ford to remain in bed, but he refused to listen, and he went to the window in his night dress to admonish the students further.
 The crowd fired, and Ford received shots to the head and body.
 He was then moved downstairs, and a surgeon was summoned.
 After two hours of agony, he died and in his last words, asked that the students be forgiven.